dimitri-edel/dte-workout-app/README.md

 ---
 # Setting up the project
 Now that I have the project and the database for the project has been specified, I need to migrate all the django models to the database and create a superuser.
-All of them will be mapped to the database.

 In the terminal I enter the following instructions:
 1) python manage.py migrate